Abdur Rahim (scholar)

-Abdur Rahim (আব্দুর রহিম; 2 March 1918 – 1 October 1987) was a Bangladeshi Islamic scholar, South Asian politician and the first promoter of Jamaat-e-Islami Bangladesh.
+Muhammad Abdur Rahim (Note: মুহাম্মদ আবদুর রহীম) (2 March 1918 – 1 October 1987) was a Bangladeshi Islamic scholar and politician who was one of the first promoters of Jamaat-e-Islami East Pakistan.

 He translated several books written by prominent Islamic scholars such as Abul A'la Maududi and Yusuf al-Qaradawi into Bengali and he wrote widely on the fundamentals of Islam in both Urdu and Bengali.

 Early life

-Mohammad Abdur Rahim was born in the village of Shialkathi into a prominent family of Pirojpur District in Bangladesh.
+Muhammad Abdur Rahim was born in the village of Shialkathi into a prominent family of Pirojpur District in Bangladesh.
 His clan was descended from Sheikh Baijeed, a Persian Dervish.
 His father was Haji Khabiruddin and mother Aklimunnessa.
 He was fourth among the twelve children in the family.
 Prominent among his brothers was his eldest brother A. T. M Abdul Wahid, a graduate from Alia Madrasa of Calcutta and a well known literary figure.
 Two of his brothers, M. A Karim and M. A Sattar, are also well-known writers.